martinberger-ch/oci-monitoring/README.md

 ### Network Security

-The Ansible playbooks opens additionally these ports in the VM for (troubleshooting) access.
-Take care: you need to open these ports in the OCI VCN Security List too to get web access.
+The Ansible playbooks opens these ports inside the VM for external access.
+Take care: you need to open these ports in the OCI VCN Security List too to get web access too.

 - 3000 - Grafana
 - 9090 - Prometheus